frypatch/The-Price-of-Remembering/book/CHAPTER_49.md

 Cinder watched with an expression that might have been appreciation.
 Then his blade tilted down, and he moved.

-The first stone shrieked through the air with a sound like tearing silk.
-Cinder flowed sideways, liquid and impossibly fast, and the stone struck the ground hard enough to leave a crater.
+The first stone shrieked through the air like tearing silk.
+But Cinder had already flowed sideways, liquid and impossibly fast, leaving the stone to strike empty ground where he’d been a heartbeat before.
 Earth fountained upward in a spray of soil and grass.

 Kvothe didn’t pause.
 Stone after stone flew toward Cinder, who danced between them with inhuman grace.
 He was smoke.
 He was water.
 He was everything except where the stones wanted him to be.